Sahajpal/Moodify/README.md

 -numpy

+<a id="p4"></a>
+# Dataset:
+I have used [this](https://www.kaggle.com/c/3364/download-all) dataset Download it and put the csv in fer2013/fer2013/ (-fer2013 emotion classification test accuracy: 66%)

 <a id="p3"></a>
 # Usage:
+Run the trainer to train your dataset by executing the command:- python train_emotion_classifier.py in your command prompt/terminal.
+After installing the above directories and reaching to the downloaded folder you would be able to run Moodify by just entering python Moodify.py in your command prompt/terminal.

-The program will creat a window to display the scene capture by webcamera and a window representing the probabilities of detected emotions.
+The program will create a window to display the scene capture by webcamera and a window representing the probabilities of detected emotions.
+By pressing 'q' you would be able to cature your specific mood at the given time which will automatically play the playlist of songs relative to your mood.

-> Demo

-python real_time_video.py

-You can just use this with the provided pretrained model i have included in the path written in the code file, i have choosen this specificaly since it scores the best accuracy, feel free to choose any but in this case you have to run the later file train_emotion_classifier
-> If you just want to run this demo, the following content can be skipped
-- Train

-- python train_emotion_classifier.py

-<a id="p4"></a>
-# Dataset:

-I have used [this](https://www.kaggle.com/c/3364/download-all) dataset

-Download it and put the csv in fer2013/fer2013/

--fer2013 emotion classification test accuracy: 66%

 # Credits
 1) www.kaggle.com for dataset.